karsonbastug/Assignment3/README.md

 ## Karson ##
 Select ratings for a certain temp or precipitation level
-- Description: Retrieves the ratings  for certain condtions, such as reviews when the temp high for any day was 80
+- Description: Retrieves the ratings  for certain temperatures, such as reviews when the temp high for any day was higher than 80

 Get cities with ratings higher than a certain amount and the date rated
 - Desciption: Retrieves cities and the respective weather conditions when ratings were > x